saintdle/Kubernetes-PV-Test/README.md

-Example Code to show permission issue with the VMWare CSI driver.
+Example Code to show permission issue with the VMware CSI driver.

 Simple step by step to repoduce and test.